Imburse-Payments/imburse-payments.github.io/pages/getting-started/claiming-and-redeeming-a-reward.md

 ## Steps to Redeem a Reward
 The act of claiming and redeeming a reward ensures the reward is paid for and ready for redemption.
-The redeem response will include the appropriate details needed to allow your customer to redeem their selected reward with the reward provider. ie. Amazon, etc.
+The redeem response will include the appropriate details needed to allow your customer to redeem their selected reward with the reward provider, ie. Amazon, etc.

 The process to redeem a reward is a 3 step procedure.